Hanleyjames/jimraves/README.md

 From whatever branch you're looking to build, go to the root folder and use the command: git subtree push --prefix middleware origin heroku-express-ppe This will push any changes to this which will then be picked up by heroku's pipeline to build.
+For the React project, go to the root folder and use the following command from the master branch: git subtree push --prefix frontend/raves-react origin test-react-pipeline